Sashité for Developers

 Pawn P, p

-Pawn (initial two-step available) +P, +p Optional convention: + may mean “this pawn may still advance two squares” on its next move, if the Rule System models that capability as state.
+Pawn (initial two-step available) +P, +p Optional convention: + may mean “this pawn may still advance two squares”.

 Japanese Shōgi (standard set with promotion encoded as +)